ryanozx/tp/docs/DeveloperGuide.md

 ### Import file

-The import feature allows users to import employee records in CSV format, increasing portability of the user's data.
-The import feature can provide a means of mass adding employee records, without having to use the `add` command repeatedly.
+The import feature allows users to import employee records and leave applications in CSV format, increasing portability of the user's data.
+The import feature can provide a means of mass adding employee records and leave applications, without having to use the `add` command repeatedly.
+Since both importing employee records and leave applications involve similar sequences, the following will describe the sequence for importing employee records.

 Here is an example usage of the import feature:
 1. User executes the `import` command.